Create and Manage Manual Metrics

 • Trend - depending on the trend that you choose, the color will change, i.e., if you choose "Higher is better" or "Lower is better", then when the metric value matches this criteria, the color will be green.
 If the metric value is opposite to the trend that's set, then the color will be red.

 All the metrics will be available in the Metrics > Library tab.
-Click the metric tile to view its information from the Sidebar:
+Click the metric to view its information from the Sidebar.
+See Manage Existing Metrics via Sidebar

 • Details - Displays a line graph of the metrics data entered over time.
 Click Add values to enter data points to the table.

-• Measures - Here, you can either create a new measure from this metric, or you can view the measures that're connected with this metrics.
+• Measures - Here, you can either create a new measure from this metric, or you can view the measures that are connected with this metrics.

 • Table view - Displays the exact values of the metrics that you entered over time.